reiinakano/reiinakano.github.io/_posts/2019-11-13-solving-probability.md

   path: "images/sp/calcnet3.gif"
   thumbnail: "images/sp/calcnet3.gif"
   hide: true
-date:   2019-11-13
+date:   2019-11-12
-excerpt: Teaching a neural network to solve simple probability problems step by step with an external symbolic solver.
+excerpt: This article explores a seq2seq architecture for solving simple probability problems in Deepmind's Mathematics Dataset.
+A transformer is used to map questions to intermediate steps, while an external symbolic calculator evaluates intermediate expressions.
+This approach emulates how a student might solve math problems, by setting up intermediate equations, using a calculator to solve them, and using those results to construct further equations.
 ---

 <figure class="align-center">
   <a href="{{ '/images/sp/calcnet3.gif' | absolute_url }}"><img src="{{ '/images/sp/calcnet3.gif' | absolute_url }}" alt=""></a>
 </figure>

 > This article explores a seq2seq architecture for solving simple probability problems in [Saxton et. al.][mathematics_dataset_paper]'s [Mathematics Dataset][mathematics_dataset].
 A transformer is used to map questions to intermediate steps, while an external symbolic calculator evaluates intermediate expressions.
 This approach emulates how a student might solve math problems, by setting up intermediate equations, using a calculator to solve them, and using those results to construct further equations.
-On the `swr_p_level_set` and `swr_p_sequence` categories, the architecture achieves near-perfect scores on interpolated test sets [^polated_test_sets], significantly outperforming the baseline.

 {% include toc %}